 (d) eating/ drinking

+Either GEOG2080 or GEOG2130 or SOCS2400.
 Students enrolled in B Arts - Human Geography and the Environment Major to have successfully completed GEOG1020 and GEOG2080 OR 20 units of 3000 level Directed courses from this major.

-Face to Face On Campus 1 hour(s) per Week for 8 weeks
+Face to Face On Campus 1 hour(s) per Week for 8 Weeks